git/git.github.io/rev_news/drafts/edition-60.md

   He didn't understand what happened and didn't know how to fix the situation.
-He later added that the `git commit` he had done had actually commited the files even though `git status` told him that the files wouldn't go into the commit.
+He later added that the `git commit` he had done had actually committed the files even though `git status` told him that the files wouldn't go into the commit.
 And he also sent instructions to help reproduce the issue.